rochitranjan/Transliteration/README.md

-# Task Name: Hindi Transliteration Model
-# Goal: Convert a word written in English script to Hindi using deep learning
+# Transliterate a word written in English script to Hindi using deep learning